 The lesion volume is related to the development of collateral veins in the affected venous segment.
-Venous hypertension from a poor outflow can lead to oedema, cerebral venous infarction (~50% of cases 1) and even haemorrhage.
+Venous hypertension from a poor outflow can lead to edema, cerebral venous infarction (~50% of cases 1) and even hemorrhage.

-Non-contrast CT, when not associated with venous haemorrhage or infarction can be a subtle finding, relying on hyperdensity of the sinus being identified 1,5.
+Non-contrast CT, when not associated with venous hemorrhage or infarction can be a subtle finding, relying on hyperdensity of the sinus being identified 1,5.
 Thrombus can appear as a hyperdense vein or sinus for the first 7-14 days; this is an accurate sign when present 6.

 With contrast administration, especially with a CT venogram, a filling defect in a sinus is sought.
 When in the sagittal sinus it is referred to as the 'empty delta sign'.
 CTV has a reported sensitivity of 95% compared to DSA as the gold standard 1.

 Filling defects should not be confused with Pacchionian bodies (arachnoid granulations) which can be seen in essentially all dural sinuses and are especially common in the superior sagittal sinus and transverse sinus.

 The clot acutely is isointense on T1 and hypointense on T2 (this can mimic a flow void), with subacute clot becoming hyperintense on T1.

-Cerebral oedema can be identified even in the absence of neurological dysfunction or infarction 1.
+Cerebral edema can be identified even in the absence of neurological dysfunction or infarction 1.

 MRV will demonstrate a lack of flow.
 2D time of flight (TOF) venography is routinely performed in suspected cases.
 Contrast MR venography is more sensitive in detecting dural venous sinus thrombosis than TOF venography.
 Hypoplastic dural sinuses and low flow areas remain a major problem with 2D TOF.

 Although digital subtraction angiography has historically been the gold standard, the relative lack of experienced interventionalist and invasive nature of the examination has led to a dramatic decline in its use as a primary mode of diagnosing cerebral venous thrombosis.